 Being an employee at Children's is more than just protocols and medication rounds—it’s knowing when a hug is the most important thing in the world to a child.
 It’s knowing that sometimes laughter really is the best medicine.
 But, most important, it’s giving patients and families exactly the care they need, when they need it.

-•Pediatric Advanced Life Support (PALS) or Pediatric Emergency Assessment Recognition and Stabilization (PEARS) within 1 year of employment in Urgent Care
+•Pediatric Advanced Life Support (PALS) or Pediatric Emergency Assessment, Recognition and Stabilization (PEARS) based on department-specific recommendation

 Knowledge, Skills and Abilities

 •Must possess excellent communication, organization, and interpersonal skills